wpilibsuite/frc-docs/source/docs/zero-to-robot/step-two-installing-dependencies/3rd-party-devices.rst

 3rd Party Devices
 =================

+Configuration and Utility of various 3rd party devices can be found on the vendors respective part page.
+The below list showcases a list of various vendor software pages.

 .. note:: To configure CTRE CAN devices such as the PCM and PDP, use `CTRE Phoenix Tuner <https://phoenix-documentation.readthedocs.io/en/latest/ch03_PrimerPhoenixSoft.html>`_

 `Analog Devices ADIS16448 IMU <https://github.com/juchong/ADIS16448-roboRIO-Driver>`__ - Driver for ADIS16448 IMU.
 More info `here <https://wiki.analog.com/first/first_robotics_donation_resources#adis16448_imu_board_for_first_robotics>`__